-Emma Lazell’s That Dog! is an involving read that adults and children will enjoy sharing.
+That Dog! by Emma Lazell is an involving read that adults and children will enjoy sharing.

-That Dog! is Emma Lazell’s second picturebook and it showcases her talent for characterisation.
-Her gallery of dogs is reminiscent of Hairy Maclary’s (Lynley Dodd) canine friends.
-Textured line gives us shaggy dogs, wiry dogs, fluffy dogs and smooth dogs.
+This title is Emma Lazell’s second picturebook and it showcases her talent for characterisation.
+Her gallery of canines is reminiscent of Hairy Maclary’s (Lynley Dodd) doggy friends.
+Textured line gives us a wide variety of coats: shaggy, wiry, fluffy and smooth.
 Best of them all is That Dog! with his pointy head and nose and expressive eyes (ringed like a magnifying glass), we can instantly tell that he is an excellent mystery-solving dog.

 The story is one that can be re-read with enjoyment as there is plenty to spot in the illustrations each time the story is revisited.
 Children might like to spot their favourite dog on each spread and seeing them returned to their rightful owners at the end.
 There will be shared amusement at Pat’s misinterpretation of Penny’s instructions as the children anticipate his mistakes, and there are some verbal puns to keep the adults amused too.